Static IP vs Dynamic IP Addresses: What’s the Difference?

 Your computer will automatically get your dynamic IP number as it logs on to the network.
 That saves you the trouble of having to know details regarding the specific network configurations.
 A dynamic address will not always change, though.
 It depends on how the ISP has the IP address lease times and assignments set up.

-Ultimately, when a device is assigned a dynamic IP address, it is exactly that: dynamic.
+Ultimately, when a device is assigned a dynamic address, it is exactly that: dynamic.
 The address could change frequently or not change at all.
 In addition to lease times and assignments, dynamic IP changes depend on how the Dynamic Host Configuration Protocol (DHCP) servers assigned the IP address.
 Most devices use dynamic IP addresses, but some are better off using static IP addresses.

 Understanding static IP vs. dynamic IP addresses